HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md

 ### WCM Design Library

-- Currently, only Presentation templates, HTML and Folder components are the supported components of this feature.
+- Supported WCM Types: Presentation Template, HTML Component and Folder Component
 - Moving and renaming of files are equivalent to deleting the original components and creating an entirely new set of components.
 - If a published component has a draft version, the feature will pull and push into the draft version.
 - The LiveSync Push WCM Design Library feature only works on a WCM Design Library previously pulled by the LiveSync Pull WCM Design Library feature.